 The most important thing is to make sure no water remains in the washer.
 Think of it like your central heating.
 In winter, you want to keep the heating on at a low setting so that your pipes don’t get filled with ice.

-Here is the same idea, except we simply remove the water to prevent ice formation (something we can’t really do with our heating!).
+Here is the same idea, except you simply remove the water to prevent ice formation (something I can’t really do with our heating!).

 Essentially you want your washer to be completely dry before you pack it away for storage.
 This is even more crucial if you’re planning to store the washer in an area with no heating (like a garden shed).